-When I think back to all of the most noteworthy moments of my online business career—from my first digital product sale back in 2008, to my first feature article on a top-blogger’s website in 2009, to my first speaking gig in 2011, to the launch of my best-selling book on Amazon—beyond the hard work and the patience I had to have, they all have one major thing in common:
+When I think back to all of the most noteworthy moments of my online business career—from my first digital product sale back in 2008, to my first feature article on a top-blogger's website in 2009, to my first speaking gig in 2011, to the launch of my best-selling book [This link leads to Amazon.
+As an affiliate, I receive a commission when you purchase through this link.] on Amazon—beyond the hard work and the patience I had to have, they all have one major thing in common:

 For every milestone, I can pinpoint one or more people who played a critical role in the outcome.
 Without those people, those events may never have happened.

 In other words, I would not be where I am today if it weren't for those people I had built a relationship with.